SciCatProject/frontend/README.md

 For the full documentation please go to the [SciCat home page](https://scicatproject.github.io/) and follow the [documentation link](https://scicatproject.github.io/documentation)

+## IMPORTANT!!!

+This repository is due to be renamed.
+The new name will be *frontend*.
+Full URL will be: https://github.com/SciCatProject/frontend.
+The current URL will still be active and point to the new one.
+We kindly suggest to migrate as soon as possible.

+The rename is scheduled to happen on **friday November 26th, 2021.**

+In case you have questions, please contact the SciCat team at ESS:
+- Max Novelli
+- Henrik Johansson

 ## License

 This project is licensed under the GPL License - see the [LICENSE](LICENSE) file for details